solidusio/solidus/guides/source/developers/promotions/promotion-rules.html.md

 - `ItemTotal`: Eligible if the order total (before any adjustments) is less than or greater than a specified amount.
 - `OneUsePerUser`: Eligible for use one time for each user.
-- `Product`: Eligible for specified products only.
+- `Product`: Order is eligible if it contains specified products.
+- `LineItemProduct`: Line Item is eligible if it has one of the specified products.
-- `OptionValue`: Eligible for specified variants (product option values) only.
+- `OptionValue`: Order is eligible if it contains specified variants (product option values) only.
+- `LineItemOptionValue`: Line Item is eligible if it has one of the specified variants (product option values).
-- `Taxon`: Eligible for products with specified taxons.
+- `Taxon`: Order is eligible if any product has the specified taxons.
+- `LineItemTaxon`: Line item is eligible if item's product has the specified taxons.
 - `User`: Eligible for specified users.
 - `UserRole`: Eligible for users with the specified user role.
 - `UserLoggedIn`: Eligible for users who are logged in.